 Jump to any of the following sections:

-During the 2020-2021 academic year, Bellarmine University handed out 2 bachelor's degrees in theology and religious vocations.
-Due to this, the school was ranked #493 in popularity out of all colleges and universities that offer this degree.
+During the 2020-2021 academic year, Bellarmine University handed out 2 bachelor's degrees in theology & religious vocations.
 This is a decrease of 60% over the previous year when 5 degrees were handed out.

-Take a look at the following statistics related to the make-up of the theology and religious vocations majors at Bellarmine University.
+Take a look at the following statistics related to the make-up of the theology & religious vocations majors at Bellarmine University.

-Of the 2 students who graduated with a Bachelor’s in theology and religious vocations from Bellarmine U in 2021, 50% were men and 50% were women.
+Of the 2 theology & religious vocations students who graduated with a bachelor's degree in 2020-2021 from Bellarmine U, about 50% were men and 50% were women.

-The following table and chart show the ethnic background for students who recently graduated from Bellarmine University with a bachelor's in theology and religious vocations.
+The following table and chart show the ethnic background for students who recently graduated from Bellarmine University with a bachelor's in theology & religious vocations.

 Ethnic Background | Number of Students |